 Max doesn’t know we need all of this.
 I am his guide and we have to work as a team.
 You know that without time, people become rushed.
 With rush comes anxiety and frustration.
 Give yourself – and your child – the gift of time.

 So, the time (ha ha) came for us to prepare the presentation and I sort of dreaded this because, well, Max doesn’t know how to read much yet…or write much.
 His IEP includes OT goals for handwriting, spacing, letter/number size…you see where I am going with this.
-My guy digs science but the paper and pencil thing is hard for him.
+My guy digs science but the paper and pencil thing is HARD for him.
 So instead of sitting him down to write, and meet with frustration and failure, I thought: Let’s make this fun.
 There are a number of ways to get words on a poster so let’s get creative.
 I went to the dollar store and got punch-out letters.
-I let him type on my lap top.
-I let him dictate to me what to type, and I had him write.
+I let him type on my laptop.
+I let him dictate to me what to type, and, in the end, I had him write (but only a little).

 Remember that time thing?
 We did two of these things each day.
 If I sat him down to accomplish all of this in one night, we’d be locked in a padded cell.
 Separate padded cells, I assure you.